JustinMiles/JustinMiles/README.md

 ### Hello! 👋
 I am a passionate Network, Security, and Information Professional.
 I post/share my ongoing projets here.

-- 🔭 Currently working with OpenCTI Threat Intelligence
+- 🔭 Currently working with OpenCTI Threat Intelligence and Grafana
 - 🌱 Currently learning Python and API's
 <!--
 **JustinMiles/JustinMiles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.